ketiboldiais/webtex/structs/algom/readme.md

 4. The `div` operator returns the integer quotient of a divison.
 This is equivalent to ${\lfloor{ x/y \rfloor},}$ where ${x, y \in \mathbb{Z}.}$

 ### Precedence Rules
-The Algom compiler uses Pratt parser to enforce a defined precedence scheme.
-The Pratt parser operates by comparing the binding power of each scanned token (in the parser’s source code, the token property `bp`).
-A binding power is an element of the following ordered poset (listed from least to greatest):
+The Algom compiler uses Pratt parsing to enforce a defined precedence scheme.
+The parser takes the binding power of a scanned token (in the parser’s source code, the token property `bp`) and branches depending on the next token’s binding power.
+The binding powers are an ordered poset (listed from least to greatest):

 1. `NIL`
 2. `NON`